 When your customers are trying to solve a problem with your product, how you deliver product value will greatly influence their life span with you.
 A bad user experience is almost the equivalent of a bad product and hence defeats the purpose behind the purchase from the customers’ standpoint.

 The disruptive flow of events (slow loading times, errors, etc), bad placements of elements within the interface, and too many interruptions for upselling, all add up to a bad experience.
-Interfaces on a product should be optimized to retain customers — by helping them get to a solution, in an engaging and effortless manner.
+Interfaces on a product should be optimized to retain customers — to make sure it is, you should test the usability of your product and observe how customers use it with the help of a UX testing tool.
+This will help them get to a solution, engagingly and effortlessly.

 Neal Taparia, who runs the word game platform Unscrambled Words, had directly seen the impact of improving user experience.
 “We used to run an aggressive ad experience on our site.
 When we removed intrusive ads, we found that users would return more and that retention improved our overall revenue.”